francofgp/shutty-a-shutdown-timer/README.md

 ## Installation on windows (.EXE FILE)

 Just go to [LINK](https://github.com/francofgp/shutty-a-shutdown-timer/blob/master/dist/shutty.exe) and press "Download"and execute the .exe file!.
+It might say that it is a dangerous file, but it's not

 ## Execute in your editor